Speaking part: variant 14 - Langart

 Exciting classes, modern studios, and rockstar instructors!

-You are considering joining this fitness club and now you’d like to get more information.
+You are considering joining this fitness community and now you’d like to get more information.
 In 1.5 minutes you are to ask four direct questions to find out about the following:

 You have 20 seconds to ask each question.